Coin Toss Streak Calculator

 When you toss a coin it can come up heads or tails.
 We talk about streaks (or runs) when we're interested in getting the same result several times in a row.
 Most often, we're interested in the longest streak in a given number of tosses.

-In contrast to the standard coin toss problem, where we only care about how many heads appeared in a given number of flips, in the streak problem the order of getting the results matters: in
+In contrast to the standard coin toss problem (which you can discover with our coin flip probability calculator), where we only care about how many heads appeared in a given number of flips, in the streak problem the order of getting the results matters: in

 HHHTH there's a streak of